Communication Studies

 CM 7696.
 Communication Internship.
 6 Semester Hours.

 A survey of qualitative methods used in communication research.
 Provides students with hands-on application of qualitative approaches to research.
+Includes an overview of qualitative techniques employed to analyze, organize, interpret, and summarize information, as well as sampling techniques, and survey methods.

 CM 9300.
 Foundations in Communication Theory.
 3 Semester Hours.

-The interdisciplinary nature of communication requires that practitioners in the field be knowledgeable of humanistic, empirical, and quasi-empirical contributions to a scholarly interpretation of communication phenomena.
 This course introduces students to seminal and current literature on the various approaches to communication theory.
 Its primary purpose is to give participants an overview of the scholarship in the area.
+Students should leave the course with an understanding of their personal orientation among communication scholars and within an intellectual tradition or approach.

 CM 9311.
-Survey of Rhetorical Theory.
+Rhetorical Theory.
 3 Semester Hours.

 This course traces the evolution of rhetorical theory through its major eras and configurations.
 Starting with the Sophists and pre-Socratics, participants will trace the intellectual path of rhetorical theory through the ancient period into medieval times, from the church fathers to fathers of the Renaissance, from the modern era into the post-modern world.
 Thus, participants should expect to leave the course with a strong understanding of the relationship among power, knowledge, and rhetorical theory throughout history.

 CM 9321.
-Survey of Film Theory.
+Film Theory and Criticism.
 3 Semester Hours.

 CM 9324.
 Communications Law and Ethics.
 3 Semester Hours.

 CM 9343.
-Topics in Feminist Theory.
+Gender, Race, and Class in Communication Studies.
 3 Semester Hours.